Please note that Tapas no longer supports Internet Explorer.

 "What are you thinking about?"

-Kaden paused, his cutlery almost slipping out of his hands before he lifted his head, smiling.
+Kaden paused, his cutlery almost slipping out of his hands, before he lifted his head, smiling.
 "Are you curious about me, Bellamy?
 If you are, then I'm flattered."

 "How can I make a judgment on you if I know nothing?" replied the Dragon curtly, with that determined, without hesitation, tone of his.
 "I'm trying to understand you, Kaden Chauvet."

-"...is there any point of doing that?"
+"...Is there any point in doing that?"

 "Is there any point in not?"

-It was clear to Noah, to his observant gaze, that the man in front of his had undergone an extreme change compared to the rumours.
-Not only rumours, but fact.
+It was clear to Noah, to his observant gaze, that the man in front of him had undergone an extreme change compared to the rumours.
+Not only rumours, but facts.
+He'd seen Kaden's dramatic acts in the past, and the quiet, somewhat unsettled character in front of him was anything but that.

-Though it seemed like the man was trying to continue his flirtatious, stupid role—Noah just didn't know if that was the true him.
+Though it seemed like the man was trying to continue his flirtatious, stupid role, Noah just didn't know if that was the true him.
 Or if it were a facade plastered on, stuck with permanent glue.

+There was always something wonderfully satisfying about dissecting a person that no other could piece apart.
 Like discovering a good book sandwiched between various others, gone unknown until they were turned, until they were seen.

-Until they were made great, by a single viewer's gaze.
+Until they were made great by a single viewer's gaze.

-Noah wasn't entirely sure if Kaden would ultimately end up being a good book to read, but since the man had taken it to himself to latch onto the dragon, then Noah would at least judge the man properly.
+Noah wasn't entirely sure if Kaden would ultimately end up being a good book to read, but since the man had taken it upon himself to latch onto the dragon, then Noah would at least judge the man properly.

-He wondered, if he ultimately helped Noah while tricking Reed, if that would bring him some sort of satisfaction.
+Kaden hurriedly swallowed the tomatoes on his plate before pushing his chair out and standing.
+It screeched loudly, and he paused as the dark gaze flicked up to him.
+He wondered if he ultimately helped Noah while tricking Reed, if that would bring him some sort of satisfaction.
 Would he feel like a hero—was that what he wanted?
 Looking at Noah confused him, unsettled him.

 Noah, the hero.
 Noah, the beautiful and powerful.

+He wondered what it would be like to sit so calmly, to look with a gaze that told of no fear.
 And then another, nagging thought itched at him.
-And he wondered, if by chance, everything he knew about Noah could be wrong.
+And he wondered if by chance, everything he knew about Noah could be wrong.
 But he didn't intend to find out.

 A moment of hesitation.

-And then he smiled, taking his plate and turning to leave.
+Then he smiled, taking his plate and turning to leave.
 "Well, that was fun~ let's eat again tomorrow, how about it?"

 Noah watched him, taking his time to finish eating.
 "Very well."